Frequently Used Installer Configurations

 Configure AWS Credentials Using the Installer

-The available fields for AWS credentials are documented in the configuration_parameters.md.
-They are:
+The available fields for AWS credentials are found in configuration_parameters.md

 sysdig: